Sujai/hyderabad-iot-event/README.md

 - To save time contact Qualcomm Staff to get the Platform ESDK.
 - For Windows Laptop : Follow the steps [here](https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-41/getting-started.html?vproduct=1601111740013072&versionId=35c3bc73-6ae0-4179-b66b-a01844b5a87f) to enable a Ubuntu environment for your application development and copy the SDK to it.

-### Task 4: Compile and optimize an AI model using SNPE
+### Task 4: Explore AI hub and integrate model from AI hub into existing Sample Application.
 - Download InceptionV3 or any other latest model, Convert and quantize the model using Qualcomm Neural Processing SDK to DLC and run the model using IMSDK based sample app.

 #### References